 The observation that lobbyists compete for policymakers' attention has been discussed in various forms in the literature.
 Policymakers are time-constrained and cannot devote time to all policy issues (Hall and Wayman, 1990; Hansen, 1991).
 As a result, they prioritize issues or allocate access strategically between competing special interest groups (Austen-Smith, 1995; Lohmann, 1995; Austen-Smith, 1998; Cotton, 2009, 2012; Cotton and Dellis, 2016; Schnakenberg, 2017; Dellis and Oak, 2019, 2020).
 The delivery of information to time-constrained policymakers can also be undertaken by intermediaries such as commercial lobbyists (Groll and Ellis, 2014, 2017), ideological lobbyists (Hirsch et al., 2023), or legislators (Awad and Minaudier, 2024).
 Our focus is on the policymaker's choice between directly establishing relationships with special interests or the commercial lobbyists representing them and the incentives this generates rather than on differences in attributes or technologies.
 We show that competition for limited access to policymakers today and in the future can explain who can establish lasting personal relationships and how they can induce truth-telling by special interest groups and commercial lobbyists if their policy issues are currently, and expected to continue to be, of high salience to the policymaker.
-Competition for access between lobbyists induces truthful revelation of information provided that the lobbyists repeatedly operate in the influence market.
-We also consider how financial contributions may gain a policymaker's attention leading to their considering and enacting additional policies (Hall and Deardorff, 2006; Ellis and Groll, 2020) and illustrate the
+Competition for access between lobbyists induces truthful revelation of information provided

-8For static models of strategic information transmission with a biased intermediary see Li (2010, 2012).
+9For static models of strategic information transmission with a biased intermediary, see Li (2010, 2012).

-9For differences in the extent of the division between lobbyist types, see Bertrand et al. (2014) for U.S. federal lobbying, Kang and You (2018) for foreign lobbying in the United States, Greenwood and Dreger (2013) for lobbying at the European Union, and Hickey (2019) for lobbying in Quebec.
+10For differences in the extent of the division between lobbyist types, see Bertrand et al. (2014) for U.S. federal lobbying, Kang and You (2018) for foreign lobbying in the United States, Greenwood and Dreger (2013) for lobbying at the European Union, and Hickey (2019) for lobbying in Quebec.
 These studies illustrate that commercial lobbyists dominate U.S. lobbying and have significant EU and Canadian lobbying shares.